 A Chef’s Tour is a tour provider that offers these fascinating food-focused tours in Asia and Latin America.
 I’ve been on several of their tours in Thailand and India as well as their most recent offerings in Singapore and Kuala Lumpur.
 Not only will they treat you to some of the best examples of each destination’s cuisine, but you’ll get a taste of the lifestyle and culture as well as seen through the eyes of a local.

-This Yangon food tour starts at 4PM at Shwedagon Pagoda, where you’ll meet your guide Chit.
+This Yangon food tour costs USD 45 per person and starts at 4PM at Shwedagon Pagoda, where you’ll meet your guide Chit.
 He’s a confident and well-spoken young man with big dreams and a lot to say about Burmese culture.
 He’s been working as a tour guide for several years now but he confessed to me his plans of perhaps running for office in the future, a career path which I think would suit someone with his stately and diplomatic nature.
 I learned a lot from him in the four hours we spent touring his city and tasting some of its best food.

 Burmese Pork Two Ways and a Side of Vegetables

 For our first stop, Chit took me to this popular local restaurant serving pot after pot of prepared Burmese food.
 In the Philippines, we call these types of restaurants turo-turo meaning “to point”, because you literally point at whichever dishes you want.
 You may have encountered similar concepts in other Asian countries as well like Malaysia, Indonesia, or Singapore.

 Like all of these tours from A Chef’s Tour, Chit went all out with the food.
 On this table are two types of pork, a pair of vegetable dishes, soup, and rice.
 This is just the first of many mini-feasts you’ll be having tonight, so if you go on this tour, then I suggest having a light lunch or skipping it altogether.
 You’ll need the stomach space.